kaheicanaan/muffin/server/actions/README.md

 Action contains business logic and isolate dependencies between endpoints and DB operations.

+## Folder naming

+Actions are grouped according to "who" will use those APIs.
+For example, developers will use actions without authentication information.
+Hence, these classes are grouped in `/internal` folder.
+Likewise, authentication is required for users before doing any action.
+Therefore, these classes are grouped in `/user` folder.
+You may expect that the function `get_authenticated_user` is nearly a must as a `Depends()` for all methods in actions under `/user` folder.

 ## Class naming

 Class names should reflect the domain knowledge.